guillaumemeyer/BlingPoint/README.md

 ==========

 BlingPoint is a JS runtime &amp; framework for easily building instrumented, modular and robust SharePoint solutions that relies on the best design principles.
-Its name comes from its root namespace "$P" that derives from JQuery one "$".
+Its name comes from its root namespace "$P" that derives from the JQuery one "$".

 BlingPoint provides an easy to use, lightweight and efficient library of tools and features to ease development of powerful SharePoint solutions :
 - Embedded logging system
 - Simple profiling tool
 - Application parameters Management
 - Scripts & CSS dynamic loading
-- PlugIn Management
+- PlugIn Management System
 - Script-oriented syntax
 - More to come...
 Stay Tuned !

 DOWNLOAD :
-BlingPoint latest hipstered version is 0.0.3,
+Latest hipstered version is 0.0.3
-Download 0.0.1 (ZIP)

-BlingPoint latest old boring stable version is 0.0.2, Download 0.0.2 (ZIP)
+Latest old boring stable version is 0.0.2

+GET STARTED :
+Public API are documented through YuiDoc generation, see dist\version\docs\ folder.
+Checkout the code at Github : https://github.com/guillaumemeyer/BlingPoint And don't hesitate to fork and send a pull request for any cool example of yours as well!
+Troubleshooting?
+Open an issue : https://github.com/guillaumemeyer/BlingPoint/issues/new
+Support ?
+Join the BlingPoint community : https://www.yammer.com/blingpoint
+Follow @blingpoint on Twitter : https://twitter.com/blingpoint

 ABOUT :
-Technical overview

-DOCUMENTATION
-Public API are documented through YuiDoc generation.
-See dist\version\docs\ folder.
+BlingPoint was built &amp; designed by a developer for developers.
+As a single minified javascript file, BlingPoint is easy to deploy :
+- Using this bookmarklet to inject it dynamically into any SharePoint page
+- By registering a script in your site MasterPage
+- Using the kindly provided Sandbox solution

 LICENCE :
 BlingPoint is released under the terms of the MIT license.